SamuelSwartzberg/flashcardifying_text_temp/ling.md

 Phonology is roughly divided into segmental and suprasegmental phonology.
 Phonology used to be only segmental phonology.
-Segmental phonology is the branch of phonology that studies phonemes/phoneme systems. suprasegmental phonology/prosody is the branch of phonology concerned with suprasegmentals/prosodic features.
+Segmental phonology is the branch of phonology that studies phonemes/phoneme systems. suprasegmental phonology/prosody is the branch of phonology (mostly) concerned with suprasegmentals/prosodic features.

 ### suprasegmental phonology